ynfleozin/site-shtecnologia/README.md

 ## License

-This project is licensed under [Your License].
+This project is licensed under Leonardo Alvarenga.